FernandaFT/VN/grav/user/pages/03.joyeria/collares-y-colgantes/gotas/jewel-node.en.md

         path: user/pages/03.joyeria/collares-y-colgantes/gotas/Gotas.jpg
 ---

-* Descripción: Este conjunto de estilo juvenil está basado en la forma de las gotas de agua.
+* Description: This juvenile style set is based on the shape of the drops of Water.
-* Materiales: plata de ley 950
+* Materials: 950 sterling silver
-* Dimensiones: Colgante: Ancho: 15 mm Alto: 60 mm Pendientes: Ancho: 9 mm Alto: 35 mm
+* Dimensions: Pendant: Width: 15 mm Height: 60 mm Earrings: Width: 9 mm Height: 35 mm
-* al ser una pieza artesanal, las medidas siempre son aproximadas
+* Being an artisan piece, the measurements are always approximate